uptechteam/ios-cookbook/7-code-style.md

         // code
     }
     ```
-- Do not put empty line at the beginning of a type:
+- Do not put an empty line at the beginning and end of a type:
     ```swift
     // Preferred
     class MyView: UIView {